verweypaolo/tang-nano-9k-matcher/README.md

   full or partial fills against one or more resting orders, and rests any unfilled remainder as a new order — or rejects it if that side's book is full.
+- **`uart_tx.v`** *(complete, tested)* — a byte-mover for the transmit direction, the mirror image of `uart_rx.v`: accepts one byte at a time via a `txByteValid`/`txByteData`/`txByteConsumed` handshake and serializes it onto the line (start bit, 8 data bits, parity, stop bit), using the same fractional-baud accumulator as the RX side.
+Ported down from an earlier, more general showcase UART project.
+- **`message_tx.v`** *(complete, tested)* — the transmit-side mirror of
+  `message_rx.v`: given an order ID, outcome, price, and quantity, latches them on a `sendMessageValid` pulse, computes a checksum, and streams the resulting fixed-length report out through its own `uart_tx` instance one byte at a time, asserting `messageSent` once the full frame has gone out.

 ### Why registers instead of BRAM for the order book